Mondarth/FVTT-Manual/_sources/all/ui/logging-on.rst.txt

 .. rubric:: Footnotes

 .. [#f1] This manual is for the Foundry VTT application.
-If you are using an online hosted service (e.g. `The Forge <https://https://forge-vtt.com>`_) then some functions will be different (especially for Administator tasks).
+If you are using an online hosted service (e.g. |TheForge|) then some functions will be different (especially for Administator tasks).